 - 3.1 The application site lies within the defined settlement limits for Colchester.
-It currently accommodates three flat-roofed blocks of garages which are offered for rent (managed by Colchester Borough Homes).
-A total of 39no. garages are on site.
-The garages appear to be in a reasonable state of repair. - 3.2 The site is irregular in shape, with no road frontage.
-It is bounded by residential development to all sides.
-Access to the site is gained off Hedge Drive in the south eastern corner of the site.
+It currently accommodates two flat-roofed blocks of garages which are offered for rent (managed by Colchester Borough Homes).
+A total of 19no. garages are on site - 3.2 The site is roughly rectangular in shape and is bounded by residential development to all sides, with a small area of open space lying directly to the west of the site.
+Vehicular access to the site is gained from Veronica Walk to the north east while pedestrian access to Hickory Avenue and Erica Walk is provided to the south and west respectively.